Kodenshi AUK Group

 Kodenshi AUK Group is a conglomerate of two companies, Kodenshi Corporation based in Kyoto, Japan and AUK Corporation based in Iksan, South Korea.

 Background

 Kodenshi Corporation was established in May 1972, in Uji-shi, Kyoto, Japan as a semiconductor-producing company.
 The company has been active in the optical semiconductor market for the past forty years through continual research, development, production, and sales of solar cells.
-Since the establishment of Kodenshi Corp, the company has been developing new forms of photo diodes, light receiving element of photo transistors, red LEDs, photo ICs, etc.
+Since the establishment of Kodenshi Corp, the company has been developing new forms of photo diodes, light receiving element of photo transistors, red LEDs, photo ICs, etc. In 1980 the company expanded its base to Iksan Korea and then in 1992 to Shenyang, China.

 AUK Corp

 The AUK Corp. was founded on 1984 in Iksan, South Korea and has since become a global electronic component company.
 AUK Corp. engages in the research, development, and provision of nonmemory semiconductor products primarily in Korea, Hong Kong, Japan, and Singapore.
-However, “as of July 1, 2010, AUK Corp was acquired by Kodenshi Korea Corp. & Knowledge*On, Inc. in a reverse merger transaction.”
+However, "as of July 1, 2010, AUK Corp was acquired by Kodenshi Korea Corp. & Knowledge*On, Inc. in a reverse merger transaction."
 Nakajima Hirokazu is CEO as of 2011.